Our Services

 Published on: 2/24/2026

-That inner tug of war is most often cognitive dissonance, when your beliefs and actions clash, triggering real brain-based stress that can look like irritability, defensiveness, or avoidance; it is normal and not a disorder, but ongoing conflict can contribute to anxiety, sleep disruption, and overall strain.
+That inner tug of war is most often cognitive dissonance — the mental stress that occurs when your beliefs and actions clash.
+It can show up as irritability, defensiveness, or avoidance.
+While cognitive dissonance is normal and not a disorder, ongoing internal conflict can contribute to anxiety, sleep disruption, and overall strain.

 Cognitive dissonance is a well-studied psychological phenomenon.
 It happens when your thoughts, beliefs, values, or actions don't align.
 Your brain doesn't like inconsistency.
 When it detects a mismatch, it creates mental discomfort to push you toward resolution.